Louisiana Appellate Court Affirms City’s Rejection of Lowest Bid Based on Bidder’s Non-Responsibility

 The MST Enterprises decision emphasizes the wide discretion afforded to a public entity when making a responsibility determination.
 So long as the entity makes a good-faith decision that a bidder is non-responsible, then such determination will be upheld.
 Moreover, the case affirms a court’s role when reviewing the public entity’s decision.
 Namely, a court is only responsible for determining whether the entity’s decision was so unreasonable as to be arbitrary.
 Thus, bidders should be mindful from the onset of its two-fold obligation not only to submit a responsive bid, but also to demonstrate its responsibility or ability to perform under the proposed contract.

-If you have any questions on this issue, please contact a member of our Government Contracts team.
+If you have any questions on this issue, please contact a member of our Government Relations, Contracts, and Lobbying team.